Agenda

 Paper | Democratizing Value Alignment: From Authoritarian to Democratic AI Ethics

-Prof James K. Wong : Associate Dean of Humanities & Social Science at the Hong Kong University of Science & Technology
+Prof James K. Wong : Associate Dean of Humanities and Social Science, Assistant Professor of Social Science Education at the Hong Kong University of Science and Technology

 9:50 - 10:00